 Within a week of making this post, Versed received nearly 50 in-feed submissions on Instagram.

-Ask for it — and be clear.
+Ask for it — and be clear

+There’s a number of ways to encourage customers to provide UGC.
 Tell your audience exactly what kind of content you’re looking for.
 Only 16% of brands provide clear guidelines about the kind of content they want fans to create and share, but 53% of consumers want specific instructions on what to do.

 Take a closer look at the post from Versed above.
 The instructions on how to enter the giveaway are super clear, and the value prop is front and center.
 Consumers appreciate clear directions as well as general guidance.